 The patient should have a well defined pubic notch to retain a Ring pessary.

-To remove a Ring pessary, turn the pessary so that the notched area is facing the introitus.
-Fold the pessary by notched area thereby bringing un-notched sides together and withdraw pessary in a folded position
+To remove a Ring pessary, turn the pessary so that the notched area (by the large holes) is facing the introitus.
+Fold the pessary by notched area thereby bringing un-notched sides together and withdraw pessary in a folded position.